dankelley/R2julia/r2julia.typ

 deriv <- dy ./ dx
 ```

+3. Here are the fontsize elements:

+- fontsize: various text elements

+- titlefontsize: plot title

+- tickfontsize: tick labels

+- legendfontsize: legend entries

+- guidefontsize: axis names

+- legendtitlefontsize: legend title

+- annotationfontsize: extra annotations

-3. If you get error 'Package x does not have y in its dependencies'
+4. If you get error 'Package x does not have y in its dependencies'

 Try the following, as a start.
 Also, study the error messages carefully,
 looking for hints.
 I've had this problem repeatedly and I'm honestly not sure